Odisseu93/fitcalc-extension/README.md

 - Open Chrome and go to `chrome://extensions`
 - Enable "Developer mode" in the top right corner
 - Click "Load unpacked" in the top left corner
-- Select the `build` folder inside the cloned repository
+- Select the folder inside of cloned repository

 To build the project for production, run the `prod` script instead of the `build` script:
 ```